Auriculotemporal nerve

-The auriculotemporal nerve is a branch of the mandibular nerve (CN V3) that runs with the superficial temporal artery and vein, and provides sensory innervation to various regions on the side of the head.
+The auriculotemporal nerve is a sensory branch of the mandibular nerve (CN V3) that runs with the superficial temporal artery and vein, and provides sensory innervation to parts of the external ear, scalp, and temporomandibular joint.
+The nerve also conveys post-ganglionic parasympathetic fibres from the otic ganglion to the parotid gland.

 Structure

 Origin

-The auriculotemporal nerve arises from the mandibular nerve (CN V3).
-The mandibular nerve is a branch of the trigeminal nerve (CN V), and the mandibular nerve exits the skull through the foramen ovale.
-These roots encircle the middle meningeal artery (a branch of the mandibular part of the maxillary artery, which is in turn a terminal branch of the external carotid artery).
-The roots encompass the middle meningeal artery then converge to form a single nerve.
+The auriculotemporal nerve arises from the posterior division of the mandibular nerve (CN V3) (which is itself a branch of the trigeminal nerve (CN V)).
+It arises by two roots that circle around either side of the middle meningeal artery before uniting to form a single nerve.

 Course

-The auriculotemporal nerve passes between the neck of the mandible and the sphenomandibular ligament.
-It gives off parotid branches and then turns superiorly, posterior to its head and moving anteriorly, gives off anterior branches to the auricle.
+Roots of the auriculotemporal nerve circle around both sides of the middle meningeal artery before uniting to form a single nerve.
+The nerve passes deep to the neck of the mandible - between it and the sphenomandibular ligament - and then courses deep to the lateral pterygoid muscle.
+It issues parotid branches and then turns superiorly, posterior to its head and moving anteriorly, gives off anterior branches to the auricle.
 It then crosses over the root of the zygomatic process of the temporal bone, deep to the superficial temporal artery.
+Shortly after the secretomotor parasympathetic fibers branch from the auriculotemporal nerve (parotid branches) to innervate the parotid gland, the auriculotemporal nerve comprises exclusively somatosensory fibers.
+It ascends to reach the superficial temporal region and innervate its target structures.